LittleFlyingSheep/P-LocalAFT/README.md

 ## Examples

 Examples of predicted captions are provided in the file path [examples](./examples), where the corresponding audio files are also provided.

+## License

+This project is released under the CC BY-NC-ND 4.0 license.